How ETS Protects the Integrity of the TOEFL® test

-Communications — Keeping Institutions Informed Is Our Priority
+Communication — Keeping Institutions Informed is Our Priority

-ETS is committed to securing results you can trust.
+ETS is committed to giving you results you can trust.

 For additional security questions or concerns, please contact us at TSReturns@ets.org or call the Security Hotline at 1-800-750-6991 (United States) or +1-609-406-5430 (all other locations).